Subscribe to Ramsey County Human Services Updates

 The Anti-Racism Initiative strives for a multi-cultural, anti-racist organization that eliminates race and cultural disparities for clients and employees.
 Anti-Racism Initiative

 CHS Limited English Proficiency legal obligations and responsibilities serve fairly and equally all eligible county residents.
 This includes access for people who need language help.
-Plan for Service Provisions for People with Limited English Proficiency (10 page Word) LEP as pdf
+Services Plan for People with Limited English Proficiency (10 page Word) LEP as pdf

 Health Insurance Portability Accountability Act (HIPAA) Omnibus Rule changes released January 2013. | See Notice of Privacy Practices HIPAA changes (pdf) | Changes NPP HIPAA (Word)